Bookmark: System Design Interview: An Insider’s Guide by Alex Xu

 I found this really useful for demystifying the process and giving some structure to help tackle this kind of interview.
 The repetition helps to reinforce the process.

 The first chapter Scale from Zero to Millions covers: vertical/horizontal scaling, load balancers, database replication, caching, CDN, stateless vs stateful architecture, decoupling via queues, and sharding.
+This felt overwhelming at first but most of these topics come back later in more depth so there is no need to grasp everything immediately.

 What Stuck With Me